If you’re going hunting with a firearm, you must know and follow:

 Be prepared

-Remember to look after the safety of yourself, your mates and other outdoor users, and always be well prepared for each hunt – especially during Roar season.
+Remember to look after the safety of yourself, your mates and other outdoor users, and always be well prepared for each hunt – especially during roar and duck hunting season.

 Before you go:

-• make sure everyone has the right clothing, food and equipment for all possible condition
+- make sure everyone has the right clothing, food and equipment for all possible conditions

 Let your friends and whānau know where you are going and the details of your trip before you leave.
 You can use PlanMyWalk.NZ to build a trip plan and share it with others.